 The only thing better than a good vegetarian restaurant is a good vegetarian restaurant with swings!
 Stop by at H/eart.h at the Albert Cuyp market for a nice bowl of vegan soup or one of their tiramisus.
 They have five different kinds of tiramisu.
 Besides the classic version, they also have a limoncello tiramisu and one with with chocolate and raspberries just to name a few.
 And they even have a vegan tiramisu (pictured above).

-I’m a huge hummus fan, you can also see my hummus recipes on my foodie page or read about my trip to Israel in the Asia tab of the travel section.
-Luckily Amsterdam also has two great hummus restaurants.
+I’m a huge hummus fan, you can also see my hummus recipes on my foodie page or read about my trip to Israel on my travel page.
+Luckily Amsterdam also has no less than three great hummus restaurants.

 You’ve got Sir Hummus in the nice area called ‘De Pijp’.

 Sir Hummus is run by 3 Israeli’s and they make real authentic hummus.
 You can choose between a big or small portion, white or whole wheat pita’s and they have optional toppings like beef or aubergine.
 You can also buy your hummus and pita bread ‘to go’.

 In the Jordaan area there’s Hummus Bistro D&A, where they don’t only have hummus but also serve baba ganoush (eggplant dip), shakshuka and labane (yogurt cheese).
 Their whole wheat pita’s are the best, nice and fluffy.

 De hummus house sells hummus with a choice of toppings, several main dishes like shakshuka and they have several middle eastern style tappas.
 The best thing to do is to order a few things with your company so you can taste a bit over everything.